Mootook/mootook.github.io/docs/blog/sekiro-shadows-die-twice.md

 Oh, and one last thing on this idea of space...it's a small point, and I nearly forgot.
 But it's about context and purpose.

-{% comment %}

-// makes sense the guardian ape is HERE
-// not the case with every boss
-// headless are always in dark rooms
-// armored knight and corrupted monk are guarding bridges/physical manifestations of progression

-Notes:
-- Space
-- Difficulty
-- Surprise
-- Scale
-- The Arena
-- Attack variance
-- Combat mechanic context
-- Unpredictability vs Patterened movement
-- guarding something as opposed to bypassing the natural progression (like on a bridge)
-- we're taking from the guardian ape, not trying to get past him.
-- If the guardian ape is so memorable, why isn't the fight with both of them MORE memorable?

-{% endcomment %}

 #### Resources
 - [Interview with Hidetaka Miyazaki](https://www.gameinformer.com/games/demons_souls/b/ps3/archive/2009/11/05/feature-demon-s-souls-director-discusses-difficulty-sequels-and-more.aspx)